gtag('event', 'click', { 'event_category': 'PDF Download' });

 One issue which did pop up at one of my appointments was the question of whether I would be able to have children.
 It was all a bit of an unknown then and I remember feeling like a choice was being taken away from me which I hadn’t experienced before.
 When I was an adult and wanted to explore it more, I met with a midwifery consultant who put my mind at rest completely and also explained that the medication I was on was fine to use in pregnancy and breast feeding.

-I am now mum to a beautiful five year old girl and I cannot even begin to imagine what my parents went through when they were my age with me.
+I am now mum to a beautiful eight year old girl and also have a stepson and daughter and I cannot even begin to imagine what my parents went through when they were my age with me.
 I don’t feel old enough to cope with something so life changing!

-I know how fortunate I am to have received a successful transplant as this was really the early days of liver transplants in children.
-So my 30 year anniversary seemed like a good opportunity to give something back to two very important charities: CLDF were a huge help to my parents during my transplant period, putting them in touch with other families going through the same thing and providing lots of information.
+The 30th anniversary of my transplant seemed like a good opportunity to give something back to two very important charities: CLDF were a huge help to my parents during my transplant period, putting them in touch with other families going through the same thing and providing lots of information.
 And British Liver Trust is the charity I go to now for more information about my current condition and I love their on the road liver screening programme!

 To any young person who is growing up having been through liver transplant, I would say – live life like your just another teenager.
 Those days don’t last for long and they will hold your lasting and some of the most treasured memories.
 Also listen to your consultants… they really do know best!
 Although you might think you know yourself better as a teenager, they’re just trying to look after you for the foreseeable future so pay attention at appointments!